 Cloud computing is using the Internet to deliver hardware and software services instead of keeping physical hardware and software at your office.
 Many small businesses are migrating to the cloud and experiencing benefits that were never before possible, which is why today, 37 percent of U.S. small businesses have fully adapted to cloud computing, with experts predicting those numbers to double by 2020.
+People prefer to use cloud computing because it has many benefits for businesses, one of them it’s reduced IT costs, collaboration efficiency, and flexibility of work practices.
 The cloud is redefining the way small businesses do business.
 To learn more about why your business should use the cloud, check out this slideshow from Maryland Computer Service.

 When cloud computing first appeared in the market, I didn’t fully grasp how important it would become to my business and personal computing.
 In the beginning, I was even ignoring its benefits and continued using my trusty old USB key, or saving documents directly to my computer.